-Jennifer graduated cum laude from Gonzaga University School of Law in Spokane, Washington in 2008 and passed the Oregon bar exam that year.
-Jennifer earned her bachelor’s degree in political science from Portland State University in Portland, Oregon in 2000.
+Jennifer graduated cum laude from Gonzaga University School of Law in Spokane, Washington and is a member of the Oregon state bar.
+Jennifer earned her bachelor’s degree in political science from Portland State University in Portland, Oregon.

 Michael Wasser joined DPE in August 2016.
 At DPE, Michael is responsible for conducting outreach to labor and non-labor organizations, representing DPE before Congress on issues important to professional and technical workers, and working with affiliate unions to identify and advance issues important to professional and technical workers.